kelvinphoenixhouse/StopTAG/profile/README.md

 ## Key Issues

 1. **TAG Origins and Motivations**:
-   - TAG is driven by pharmaceutical companies, particularly Gilead Sciences, to protect their financial interests from the threat posed by Spark.
+   - TAG's origins were driven by pharmaceutical companies, particularly Gilead Sciences, to protect their financial interests from the threat posed by Spark.
    - Political figures, including former President Donald J. Trump, exploit the chaos for their agendas, aiming to shift the United States towards an authoritarian regime.

 2. **Tactics Utilized in TAG-POW Attacks**: